luhirsch/mavic-2026-solution/README.md

 ## Solution Overview
 This repository contains Team IDCOM's solution to the MAVIC-C 2026 competition held at CVPR as part of the PBVS workshop.

-The solution proposes a cross-modal alignment framework that exploits the robust image recognition capabilities of the newly released DINOv3 foundation model.
+The solution proposes a cross-modal alignment framework that exploits the image recognition capabilities of the newly released DINOv3 foundation model.
 We employ feature matching to align a trainable Synthetic Aperture Radar (SAR) feature space to a frozen Electro-Optical (EO) reference.

 A core component of the architecture is the decoupling of the image classification and the Out of Distribution (OOD) detection.